chmouel/kubectl-config-switcher/README.md

 ## Powerlevel10k Integration

-the `KCS_PROFILE` env variable is exported so you can show it nicely in your prompt, for example with powerlevel9/10k :
+the `KCS_PROFILE` env variable is exported so you can show it nicely in your prompt, for example with powerlevel9/10k add this to your configuration :

 ```shell
   typeset -g POWERLEVEL9K_KUBECONTEXT_DEFAULT_CONTENT_EXPANSION='%F{13}${${${:-$KCS_PROFILE}:-$P9K_KUBECONTEXT_CLUSTER}}%f'